tekert/VolumeOptions/README.md

 Class VolumeOptions in sound_plugin.h is the main class to use, adapt it to the app needs.
 Current header is an example for team speak 3 client plugin.

+Options for:  (in progress)
+Exclude or Include process names to monitor.
+Exclude or include own process.
+Change volume only in active audio sessions.
+Change volume by % or fixed.
+Delay (ms) volume restores to default.

 ####Status:
 * *Library development, Core 95% done* missing some minor options)